| About me

 | Contact me

-For now, you can send me a message on LinkedIn, Discord, or Instagram.
+You can also send me a message on LinkedIn, Discord, or Instagram if you'd like to stay in further contact with me.

-Let me know if you have project requests, would like to know me better, or just want to talk.
+I'd greatly appreciate it if you have any interesting project requests, would like to know me better, or just want to talk.